MEd Dual Certification Elementary Education & Special Education New England campus experience

 The courses in our MEd program are designed to provide you with the tools you need to educate and shape the next generation of learners.
 Through hands-on experiences and research-based learning, you'll gain the skills, competencies, knowledge and disposition to support students in elementary and special education classrooms.
 And with 4 clinical experiences, you'll have the chance to apply what you learn to make a real difference in students' lives.

 The master's in elementary and special education is a full-time, competency-based iterative program totaling 36 credits.
-Here, you'll complete 44 weeks of clinical experiences in the span of 15 months.
-You'll also be required to complete the Teacher Certification Program (TCP) application during Gateway I, including successful completion of EDU 609, a criminal background check and passing PRAXIS CORE scores.
+Here, you'll complete 44 weeks of clinical experiences in the span of 13 months.
+Students are required to complete the Teacher Certification Program (TCP) Application during the Gateway I. This includes successful completion of ECE 609, SPED 501C, EDU 616, criminal background check and passing PRAXIS CORE scores.

 Objectives & Outcomes